ashwinvaidya17/DMAS2019_B19/README.md

 # DMAS2019_B19
-This repository contains the Apha version submission for the Design of Multi-agent systems by the group ``B-19``.
+This repository contains the Beta version submission for the Design of Multi-agent systems by the group ``B-19``.

 # Title : "Higher order Agents in zero sum game"